timdeschryver/timdeschryver.dev/bits/optimize-your-bundle-size-with-source-map-explorer/index.md

 Recently I was able to reduce the initial load of our Angular application from 2.8MB to 750kb (**a 75% reduction!**) in just a few minutes.

-Using [source-map-explorer](https://github.com/danvk/source-map-explorer#readme) I detected eagerly loaded modules that should've been lazy loaded, and dependencies that could be moved or removed.
+Using [source-map-explorer](https://github.com/danvk/source-map-explorer#readme) I was able to detect eagerly loaded modules that should've been lazy loaded, and dependencies that could be moved or removed.

 If you want to optimize your bundle size, run the following command (replace PROJECT-NAME) and analyze the `main.js` file to start your investigation.